 5 Tips for How to Manage Your Tasks in Slingshot

 As you might have realized – managing your day-to-day work is not easy.
 Scope creep is a real thing, everything feels like a priority and before you know it, the whole team is struggling to keep up.
-There are moments where it seems there simply aren’t enough hours in the day!
+There are moments when it seems there simply aren’t enough hours in the day!
 As a result, deadlines are missed, things fall through the cracks, and worst-case scenario – the whole project results in a delay or a failure.

 The ability to manage your tasks effectively becomes vital for ensuring that you’re projects are staying on track.
 But, how can you make sure you manage your tasks properly and see the potential disruption before it happens?
 We are here to help with the following 5 tips on how to use Slingshot to better manage your workday.

-Tips for tasks management to boost your productivity
+Tips for tasks management to boost your productivity:

 1. Start Your Day in Your Priorities Filter